Note: Prof. Ho accepted a faculty position at Georgia Tech; the Space Systems Optimization Laboratory will move to Georgia Tech in August 2019.

 - Satellite Constellation Design;

-- Mission Concept Design for Human/Robotic Space Exploration.
+- Mission Concept Design for Human/Robotic Space Exploration;

 Director: Prof. Koki Ho

-Dr. Ho’s PhD research develops a dynamic network optimization methodology for interplanetary supply chain management.
+Dr. Ho’s PhD research developed a dynamic network optimization methodology for interplanetary supply chain management.
 The developed method performs high-level lifecycle optimization of space mission sequences and find an optimal space transportation architecture considering its technology trades over time.
 The application cases include human Mars and Asteroid exploration.

-Dr. Ho have multiple flight project experiences including a small satellite Nano-JASMINE at the University of Tokyo, and a mercury spacecraft Bepi-Colombo when he interned at Airbus Defense and Space (formally EADS-Astrium) in Germany from September 2010 to March 2011.
+Dr. Ho has multiple flight project experiences including a small satellite Nano-JASMINE at the University of Tokyo, and a mercury spacecraft Bepi-Colombo when he interned at Airbus Defense and Space (formally EADS-Astrium) in Germany from September 2010 to March 2011.